mcjdh/galactic-ring-cannon/docs/README.md

 If you're an AI model working on this codebase:

 1. **Start with `current/` documentation** - this reflects the actual codebase
-2. **Use `development-history/` for context** - understand why decisions were made
+2. **Extract `historical-archive.zip` for context** - understand why decisions were made
 3. **Don't treat historical docs as current** - they document the development journey
 4. **Reference `KEY_CODE_PATTERNS.md`** - follow established architectural patterns
 5. **Update `current/` docs** when making changes - keep them synchronized with code

-The documentation reorganization (October 2025) was specifically done to prevent confusion between current reference material and historical development notes.
+The documentation reorganization (October 2025) and archiving (November 2025) were specifically done to prevent confusion between current reference material and historical development notes, while reducing grep noise.

 ---